MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 # Offline data sync

-Offline data sync is an SDK capability of the Mobile Apps feature of Azure App Service.
+Offline data sync is an SDK feature of Azure Mobile Apps.
 Data is stored in a local store.
 When your app is offline, you can still create, modify, and search the data.
-Data is synchronized with Mobile Apps when your device is online.
+Data is synchronized with your Azure Mobile Apps service when your device is online.
 The SDK supports conflict resolution when the same record is changed on both the client and the service.

 Offline sync has several benefits: